CoDeCPH/CoDeCPH.github.io/program/index.md

 ######[Michiel Sens](/speakers#msens), Xebia

-Ziggo is one of the largest cable providers in the Netherlands and provides 3 million+ households with digital Television, Broadband Internet and/or Telephony.
-A new Ziggo.nl website was launched in April 2014 and is created by multiple vendors, comprising many different technologies like Java, PHP, MySql and Hippo CMS.
-As the site was build from the ground up, Ziggo took the opportunity to apply Continuous Delivery techniques to speed up the delivery process.
-This presentation explains the differences between a traditional and an optimised Software Delivery process, explains the key ingredients to making this project a success and provides an overview of components that were used to make the official Ziggo.nl launch a very dull but also very successful event.
+The new Ziggo.nl website was launched in April 2014 and was developed by multiple vendors, comprising many different technologies like Java, PHP, Hippo CMS and MySql.
+As the site was build from the ground up, Ziggo automated the complete software delivery process and managed to deliver faster, cheaper and better than ever before.

+This presentation explains the key ingredients to making this project a real success, the project structure that was applied, an overview of the tooling that was implemented, provides examples on how these tools were implemented and explains the main differences between a traditional software delivery process and the optimized software delivery process that can be used for Continuous Delivery.

 ## DevOps At Scale
 {: #scale}